-DATE: July 20, 2022
+DATE: July 30, 2025

-RE: INCOG Rural Economic Action Plan (REAP) Funding
+RE: INCOG 2025/2026 Rural Economic Action Plan (REAP)

-I am happy to inform you that the Rural Economic Action Plan (REAP) funding has been approved by the Oklahoma State Legislature for the twenty-sixth year at an almost 400 % increase from last year.
+I am happy to inform you that the Rural Economic Action Plan (REAP) funding has been approved by the Oklahoma State Legislature for the thirtieth year at a 10% increase from last year.
+Considering this funding increase, grant request maximums have been increased.

 For those who are not familiar with the REAP program, it is a state grant program established by the Oklahoma State Legislature in 1996 to provide economic opportunities for communities under 7,000 in population.
 INCOG receives an annual allocation from the state's line item budget.
-With the unprecedented increase in funding this year, INCOG will receive the same allocation as the other 10 substate planning districts (COGs) in the state.
-For the previous 25 years we received a half share.
 REAP funds can be used for a variety of infrastructure and one-time capital purchases.
 Extra consideration is given to applicants under 1,750 in population.
 No matching funds are required, but points will be given for leverage that an applicant may provide in their application.

-In this packet there is a detailed listing of the types of projects that are eligible that was approved by the Oklahoma Association of Regional Councils (OARC) in 2012 which is also used by the Oklahoma Department of Commerce which administers the REAP Program for the State of Oklahoma.
+In this packet there is a detailed listing of the types of projects that are eligible for the REAP program.
+This list has been approved by the Oklahoma Association of Regional Councils (OARC) and the Oklahoma Department of Commerce, which administers the REAP Program for the State of Oklahoma.